valancej/Docker-Runtime-Security/README.md

 SELinux is an appliction secrutiy system that provides an access control system that greatly augments the Discretionary Access Control model.
 If applicable on the Linux host OS, you can start Docker in daemon mode with SELinux enabled.
 The container would then have a set of restrictions as definied in the SELinux policy.
 For more info on SELinux: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/container_security_guide/docker_selinux_security_policy

+### Seccomp & Docker

+Seccomp is a Linux kernal feature that can be used to restrict the actions available within a container.
+The default seccomp profile disables about 44 system calls out of over 300.
+At minimum, organizations should ensure conatiners are run with the default seccomp profile.

+For more info on seccomp: https://docs.docker.com/engine/security/seccomp/

 ### Do not use privileged containers

 Do not allow containers to be run with the `--privileged` flag.
 This flag gives all capabilities to the container, and also lifts all the limitations enforced by the device cgroup controller.
 In short, the container can then do almost everything the host can do.